Foundation Governor – Chair of Governors

 Foundation Governor and Vice-Chair

 I am a Foundation Governor and was appointed in October 2017.
 I am currently Vice Chair of Governors.
 Having worked for an oil company previously, I am very keen on health and safety and make regular visits to school in this capacity.
-I am the subject link governor for KS3 English.
+I am also a link governor with responsibility for Maths.

-I believe that education is one of the most important things any parent or school can offer a child and find St. Osmund’s an exciting and inspiring place to be at the moment as changes are made.
+I believe that education is one of the most important things any parent or school can offer a child and find St. Osmund’s truly Christian ethos and innovation makes it a very special place for our students and staff.

 I was voted onto the Governing Body of St Osmund’s Middle School as a Parent Governor in May 2018 and have spent my first year in the role undertaking training and being in school to understand how I can best contribute to this role during such an important period.
 My son is currently in year 8.